Inquiry and Connection process in bluetooth – bluez tutorial in c

 3. Extended Inquiry Response (EIR)

-Bluetooth 2.1+EDR Device Name in Inquiry RSSI Faster Connection
+Bluetooth 2.1+EDR Device Name in Inquiry RSSI Faster Setup

-In older Bluetooth versions, a full discovery took three separate exchanges: inquiry → get name → search services.
-With EIR (introduced in Bluetooth 2.1+EDR), the remote device can include its name, supported services, and RSSI right inside the inquiry response — reducing setup time significantly.
+In older Bluetooth, full discovery needed three separate exchanges: inquiry, then get name, then search services.
+With EIR (added in Bluetooth 2.1+EDR), the remote device includes its name, supported services, and RSSI right inside the inquiry response — doing everything in one shot.

 Figure 3 — Standard Inquiry vs EIR